 JB Keller ("Bugaboo") is SHSC's Assistant Director.
-This is his 6th season at Camp, and he's worked as a Counselor, Rock Climbing Specialist, Outdoor Living Skills Director and Rock Climbing & Ropes Course Director.
+This is his 10th season at Camp, and he's worked as a Counselor, Rock Climbing Specialist, Outdoor Living Skills Director, Rock Climbing & Ropes Course Director, and Kitchen Manager.
 He spends winters ski patrolling and managing avalanche risk in Alta, Utah.
 At Camp, he supervises the program, trains staff, and keeps camp running smoothly all summer long.
 An accomplished adventurer, he inspires us all to work hard, play hard, and do more of what we love.

 Counselors & Activity Specialists

 Typically, the Camp receives about 30 inquiries from around the world for each open position.
 We've been able to be highly selective and have had some truly exceptional counselors and activity specialists.
 Every counselor and activity specialist is carefully screened for his/her maturity, judgment, abilities, and enthusiasm.